ARK-Portal/data_model/_includes/content/krennInflammatory.md

 # krennInflammatory
 A standardized, semi-quantitative measure of the degree of inflammatory infiltrate in synovial specimen.
 This is one of three measures used to derive the Krenn Synovitis Score (KSS) which is a histological scoring system used to quantify inflammation in synovial tissue biopsies, particularly in the context of inflammatory arthritis like rheumatoid arthritis.
-If value unknown, use '-1'.
+If value unknown, enter '-1'.

 {: .note }